gravityforms/gravityformscli/readme.txt

 *  get - Returns the notifications for the given entry.
 *  send - Sends the notifications for the given entry.

+= License Management =

+wp gf license [command]

+Commands:

+*  update - Updates the license key for the installation.
+*  delete - Deletes the license key for the installation.

 = Misc Tools =